Telugu language

 Telugu (/ˈtɛlᵿɡuː/; తెలుగు, [ˈt̪eluɡu]) is a Dravidian language native to the Indian states of Andhra Pradesh and Telangana, where it is also the official language.
-Spoken by about 96 million people (2022), Telugu is the most widely spoken member of the Dravidian language family and one of the twenty-two scheduled languages of the Republic of India.
+Spoken by about 96 million people (2022), Telugu is the most widely spoken member of the Dravidian language family, and one of the twenty-two scheduled languages of the Republic of India.
 It is one of the few languages that has primary official status in more than one Indian state, alongside Hindi and Bengali.
-Telugu is one of six languages designated as a classical language by the Government of India.
-It is the 14th most spoken native language in the world.
-Modern Standard Telugu is based on the dialect of Krishna-Godavari delta region in Coastal Andhra.
+Telugu is one of the languages designated as a classical language by the Government of India.
+It is the fourteenth most spoken native language in the world.
+Modern Standard Telugu is based on the accent and dialect of erstwhile Krishna, Guntur, East Godavari and West Godavari districts of Coastal Andhra.

-Telugu is also a linguistic minority in the states of Karnataka, Tamil Nadu, Maharashtra, Chhattisgarh, Orissa and the union territories of Puducherry and Andaman and Nicobar Islands.
-It is also spoken by members of the Telugu diaspora spread across countries like United States, Australia, Myanmar, Malaysia, Mauritius, UAE, Saudi Arabia and other countries.
-Telugu is the fastest-growing foreign language in the United States.
+Telugu is also spoken in the states of Karnataka, Tamil Nadu, Maharashtra, Chhattisgarh, Orissa and the union territories of Puducherry and Andaman and Nicobar Islands.
+It is also spoken by members of the Telugu diaspora spread across countries like the United States, Australia, Malaysia, Mauritius, UAE, Saudi Arabia, and others.
+Telugu is the fastest-growing language in the United States.
 It is also a protected language in South Africa and is offered as an optional third language in schools in KwaZulu-Natal province.

 According to Mikhail S. Andronov, Telugu split from the Proto-Dravidian language around 1000 BCE.
-Earliest inscriptions with Telugu words date back to 400100 BCE in Bhattiprolu of Andhra Pradesh.
-Telugu words were also found in the inscriptions of Emperor Ashoka (257 BCE), Satavahanas, and Vishnukundinas.
-Telugu was the court language of various dynasties of Southern India namely the Kakatiyas, Vijayanagara Empire, Eastern Chalukyas, Velanati Chodas, Qutb Shahis, Madurai Nayaks, Thanjavur Nayaks.
-Telugu was used officially as a language of bureaucracy outside its homeland even by non-Telugu dynasties like the Thanjavur Marathas in Tamil Nadu.
+The earliest Telugu words appear in Prakrit inscriptions dating to c.
+4th century BCE, found in Bhattiprolu, Andhra Pradesh.
+Telugu label inscriptions and Prakrit inscriptions containing Telugu words have been dated to the era of Emperor Ashoka (257 BCE), as well as to the Satavahana and Vishnukundina periods.
+Inscriptions in the Old Telugu script were found as far away as Indonesia and Myanmar.
+Telugu has been used as an official language for over 1,400 years.
+It served as the court language for several dynasties in southern and eastern India, including the Eastern Chalukyas, Eastern Gangas, Kakatiyas, Vijayanagara Empire, Qutb Shahis, Madurai Nayaks, and Thanjavur Nayaks.
+Notably, it was also adopted as an official language outside its homeland, even by non-Telugu dynasties, such as the Thanjavur Marathas in Tamil Nadu.

 Telugu has an unbroken, prolific, and diverse literary tradition of over a thousand years.
 Pavuluri Mallana's Sāra Sangraha Ganitamu (c.
-11th century) is the oldest scientific text in any living Indian language.
-Avadhānaṃ, an ancient poetic art that requires immense memory power and an in-depth knowledge of literature and prosody, is specially cultivated in Telugu.
+11th century) is the first scientific treatise on mathematics in any Dravidian language.
+Avadhānaṃ, a literary performance that requires immense memory power and an in-depth knowledge of literature and prosody, originated and was specially cultivated among Telugu poets for over five centuries.
 Roughly 10,000 pre-colonial inscriptions exist in Telugu.